bryan-flynn-zd/examples/demo_python_script_change_article_sections/README.md

 This is the option that changes article section IDs.

-Optionally, any space separated labels listed in the CSV are applied to the given article.
+Optionally, any space separated labels listed in the input CSV are applied to the given article.

 ### Example input CSV: